ton-blockchain/hack-challenge-1/README.md

 # Rules

 This contest is dedicated to finding vulnerabilities in smart-contracts.
-To be able to participate you need to have couple of TONs, know how to compose arbitrary cells (via fift/tonweb/ton3/ton(whales)/tongo/pytonlib), know how to compose internal messages and send messages to the network.
+To be able to participate you need to have couple of TONs, know how to compose arbitrary cells (via [fift](https://ton.org/docs/#/smart-contracts/?id=fift)/[tonweb](https://github.com/toncenter/tonweb)/[ton3](https://t.me/tonblockchain/121)/[ton(whales)](https://github.com/TONCommunity/ton)/[tongo](https://github.com/xssnick/tonutils-go)/[pytonlib](https://github.com/toncenter/pytonlib)), know how to compose internal messages and send messages to the network.
 It will be useful to know how to read tl-b notation.

-Each contract contains major flow which allows to bypass intended and stole all funds.
+Each contract contains major flow which allow to bypass intended logic and stole all funds.

+There will two stages of contest:
+1. The first 5 contracts are revealed at the same time to hack.
+After all smart contracts of the first stage will be hacked, there will be a 15-minute break.
-During contest contracts are revealed one by one: once contract is being hacked we give 15 minute break and reveal address of the next smart-contract.
-Funds will be deposited to contracts shortly before revealing.
+2. The last 3 contracts will be revealed one by one: once a contract is hacked, there will be a 15-minute break and the address and info of the next smart contract will be revealed.

 For almost all contracts their funC code will be available on reveal.
-Some, however, will be closed sourced: you will need to disassemble them via tonwhales.com/tonscan.org/ton.cx
+Some, however, will be closed sourced: you will need to disassemble them via [tonwhales.com](tonwhales.com/explorer) / [tonscan.org](tonscan.org) / [dton.io](dton.io) / [ton.cx](ton.cx)

 # Stage 1